Anamika26Verma/Sales_report_excel_dashboard/README.md

 # Sales_report_excel_dashboard

- It is an interactive Excel sales dashboard created using pivot tables, Power Query, and charts to visualize sales performance.
+Created and optimized an interactive Excel sales dashboard using pivot tables, Power Query, and charts to visualize sales performance.